pytube/pytube/README.md

 In recently weeks interest has picked up in the project, so I decided to dedicate more time to further its development and actively maintain it.

-## Principals
+### Philosophy

-My only real goals for this is to never require any third party dependancies, to keep it simple and make it reliable.
+My only real goal for this is to never require any third party dependancies, to keep it simple and make it reliable.

-## Planned Features
+### Roadmap

 The only features I see implementing in the near future are:

 - Allow it to run as a command-line utility.
 - Making it compatible with Python 3.

+### Known bugs
+- "Multiple videos returned" gets raised to frequently due to the lack of codec/quality information I've mapped to the fmt code in the TT_ENCODING dict.
+For more info see: [Wikipedia - YouTube Quality and codecs](http://en.wikipedia.org/wiki/YouTube#Quality_and_codecs)

-## Usage
+## Usage Example

 ``` python
 from youtube import YouTube